AKEric/skinner/README.md

 Please 'buy me a coffee' per the below suggested tipping rate:  https://www.buymeacoffee.com/akeric

-* Student / Hobbiest / Indy dev : Free!  (but if you want to donate, I won't turn you down)
+* Student / Hobbyist / Indy dev : Free!  (but if you want to donate, I won't turn you down)
 * Any other production : $25 a user.

+It accepts Google Pay, Apple Pay, and Credit Card.

 ## Disclaimers